 Interested students are advised to search and apply early.
 Deadlines can fall as early as a semester to a year in advance of program start dates.
 In many instances, students can apply for aid before being admitted to a study abroad program.

-The NYU Office of Financial Aid offers aid based on financial need, academic merit, or both for many NYU study away programs, including NYU Summer Financial Aid (requires enrollment in at least 6 credits*^ during the summer term).
-See here for information about additional NYU scholarships and awards for NYU study away, including the Global Pathways Scholarship (available only for semester study at NYU's global academic centers).
+The NYU Office of Financial Aid offers aid based on financial need, academic merit, or both for many NYU study away programs, including NYU Summer Financial Aid.
+The Office of Financial Aid provides information about other NYU scholarships and awards for NYU study away, including the Global Pathways Scholarship (available only for semester study at NYU's global academic centers).